-We have audited the financial statements of Takaful Brunei Keluarga Sdn Bhd (the "Company") set out on pages FS1 to FS49, which comprise the statement of financial position of the Company as at 31 December 2018, the statement of profit or loss and comprehensive income, statement of changes in equity, statement of cash flows of the Company for the financial year then ended and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Takaful Brunei Keluarga Sdn Bhd ("the Company"), which comprise the statement of financial position of the Company as at 31 December 2019, the statements of profit or loss and other comprehensive income, changes in equity and cash flows of the Company for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements of the Company are properly drawn up in accordance with the provisions of the Brunei Darussalam Companies Act, Cap.
-39 (the "Act") and with International Financial Reporting Standards ("IFRS") so as to give a true and fair view of the state of affairs of the Company as at 31 December 2018, and of its financial performance and its cash flows for the financial year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Brunei Darussalam Companies Act, Chapter 39 ('the Act') and International Financial Reporting Standards ('IFRSs') so as to give a true and fair view of the financial position of the Company as at 31 December 2019, and of its financial performance and its cash flows for the year then ended.